 Czech avant-garde violinist, singer, and composer

-Iva Bittová performs the US premiere of her album Zvon with the MIT Symphony Orchestra and a jazz combo featuring Keala Kaumeheiwa as part of the 2019–20 MIT Sounding series, an annual concert series curated by Evan Ziporyn, faculty director of CAST and professor of Music and Theater Arts, and presented by the MIT Center for Art, Science & Technology (CAST) and MIT Music and Theater Arts.
+Iva Bittová performs the US premiere of her album Zvon with the MIT Symphony Orchestra (MITSO) and guests Keala Kaumeheiwa, bass; Phil Sargent, guitar; Austin McMahon, drums; and Venkatesh Sivaraman, piano.
+Evan Ziporyn, faculty director of CAST and professor of Music and Theater Arts, conducts the opening concert of MITSO’s season, which is part of the 2019–20 MIT Sounding series, an annual concert series curated by Ziporyn and presented by the MIT Center for Art, Science & Technology (CAST) and MIT Music and Theater Arts.

 In April 2016, as part of EVIYAN (a trio with Gyan Riley and Evan Ziporyn), Bittová presented “Exploring Improsition—the melding of improvisation and composition.”
 They were joined in MIT’s Kresge Auditorium by the MIT Festival Jazz Ensemble, led by Frederick Harris, Jr., Music Director, members of the MIT Vocal Jazz Ensemble and special guest Ricky Richardson ’12.
 Included were world premieres of arrangements of EVIYAN compositions by Jamshied Sharifi ’83 and arrangements by Richard Oates ’18 and Garrett Parrish ’17 of compositions by Kurt Rosenwinkle and Leslie Bricusse.
 Additional music by Thad Jones, Bob Mintzer, Cole Porter, and Hermeto Pascoal (in honor of his 80th birthday) was performed.